naofumi0115/PAV-Training/framework/ci_create.md

 There are only two things here that probably look unfamiliar to you: the `form_open()` function and the `validation_errors()` function.

-The first function is provided by the [form helper](https://codeigniter.com/user_guide/helpers/form_helper.html) and renders the form element and adds extra functionality, like adding a hidden [CSRF prevention](https://codeigniter.com/user_guide/libraries/security.html) field.
+The first function is provided by the [form helper](https://codeigniter.com/user_guide/helpers/form_helper.html) and renders the form element and adds extra functionality, like adding a hidden [CSRF prevention](https://codeigniter.com/user_guide/libraries/security.html) field (CSRF is very important knowledge, but it's medium level.
+Now you can skip it and back to lean it later).
 The latter is used to report errors related to form validation.

 ### Update Model